-- 10 Attainment workouts, Mondays or Thursdays in March, 6 PM until dark (5 PM before daylight savings).
-Program ends May 6, to build strength and boat control.
+- 8 Weeknight workouts, Mondays or Thursdays in March, 6 PM until dark (5 PM before daylight savings) beginning March 7.
+Program ends May 7.

 - 8 Downriver workouts, Sundays, 10 am – 1 pm.

 - Optional run down the Cheat Canyon second Saturday in May, for those who qualify.

 Location: Anglers Inn, Great Falls, Md, Lock 10, Harper’s Ferry, Bloomington Section of the Potomac, Cheat River.